numericalalgorithmsgroup/pybobyqa/docs/userguide.rst

       Warning (max evals): Objective has been called MAXFUN times
       ******************************

 As we can see, the :code:`seek_global_minimum` flag helped Py-BOBYQA escape the local minimum from the first run, and find the global minimum.
-More details are given in [CRO2018]_.
+More details are given in [CRO2022]_.

 References
 ----------

 ..
 [CFMR2018]
    Coralia Cartis, Jan Fiala, Benjamin Marteau and Lindon Roberts, `Improving the Flexibility and Robustness of Model-Based Derivative-Free Optimization Solvers <https://doi.org/10.1145/3338517>`_, *ACM Transactions on Mathematical Software*, 45:3 (2019), pp. 32:1-32:41 [`preprint <https://arxiv.org/abs/1804.00154>`_]
 ..
-[CRO2018]
+[CRO2022]
-   Coralia Cartis, Lindon Roberts and Oliver Sheridan-Methven, `Escaping local minima with derivative-free methods: a numerical investigation <https://doi.org/10.1080/02331934.2021.1883015>`_, *Optimization* (2021). [`preprint <https://arxiv.org/abs/1812.11343>`_]
+   Coralia Cartis, Lindon Roberts and Oliver Sheridan-Methven, `Escaping local minima with derivative-free methods: a numerical investigation <https://doi.org/10.1080/02331934.2021.1883015>`_, *Optimization*, 71:8 (2022), pp. 2343-2373. [`arXiv preprint: 1812.11343 <https://arxiv.org/abs/1812.11343>`_]